 Students will demonstrate the ability to understand, respond to, and influence the larger political, social, economic, legal, and cultural context that influences education.

 Students will be able to synthesize scholarly learning and prior professional experience to promote practical application

-There is still time to register for Fall B (October 23 - December 17).
+There is still time to register for Spring A (January 4 to March 2).
 Apply now!